ZsyRock/Mini-Programs/README.md

+# Mini Programs

-# I generated this code repository to store some small programs I wrote
+I generated this code repository to store some small programs I wrote

 ## These small programs are as follows: